Espirandel/Espirandel/README.md

 ### 👩‍💻 About Me :

-↪🦎 I'm a young brazilian developer.
+↪️🦎 I'm a young brazilian🇧🇷 developer.

-↪💻 I’m currently working as an intern dev looking for experience in backend and frontend.
+↪️💻 I’m currently working as an intern dev looking for experience in backend and frontend.

-↪🔱 I try to learn and practice coding ​​whenever I can.
+↪️🔱 I try to learn and practice coding ​​whenever I can.

-↪⚡ Fun fact: I started coding when I was 13!
+↪️⚡ Fun fact: I started coding when I was 13!

-↪🚀 Programming is my hobby and my job! 😁
+↪️🚀 Programming is my hobby and my job! 😁

 <h2></h2>